Hakan4178/linux-omen-rgb-driver/README.md

 Keyboard / RGB MCU

-Note: Reverse engineering is finished for the minimum limited features.
+Note: Reverse engineering is NOT finished for the minimum limited features.
 I'm going crazy with Linux user space virtual drive issues.
 I want this whole project to work on both the Victus and Omen series, or in general, on every device that runs Omen Light Studio.
 I'll also write a simple user space tool for testing purposes, but the main purpose is the kernel.
 I'll leave an advanced API for the user space.
 The program has an extremely complex flow.